 Plan for Downtime

 The last thing you want is for your honeymoon to feel rushed.
 If you’re like most couples, your wedding was only a few days ago.
 Though that day was no-doubt magical and will be one of your fondest memories for the rest of your life, you’re probably a little tired, if not close to exhausted.

 A honeymoon isn’t just a time to connect with your new spouse, it’s also a recovery period from your wedding.
 It’s your reward for all of that hard work of planning.
-Relax.
+So head to somewhere that can facilitate your needs, like the Montage Los Cabos Resort, and relax!
 Book yourself a spa treatment or a day of lounging around on a warm beach.
 Whatever your ideal, lazy, recovery day is.
 Then, once you’re rested up, you can do any wishlisted activities starting on day two, or day three.